SHMISHRA666/DataFlow-AI-Unified-Conversational-Data-Analytics-Platform/README.md

 python rag_ingest.py search "What are the key points?"
 ```

-Returns JSON of matching chunks.
+Searches the Index directly and returns JSON of matching chunks.

 ---